bewt85/CfTemplateLambdaDemo/certificate_lambda/README.md

 * Creating an IAM policy and IAM role with permissions at least as generous as the [lambda_policy](lambda_policy.json)
 * Create a private S3 bucket for the certificates
+* Run [package.sh](package.sh) on a Linux machine (it might work on OSX but it isn't tested)
 * Create a new Python 2.7 Lambda function called `CreateElbBackendCertificates`
+* Upload the ZIP file which is created to your new Lambda
+* Set the "handler" to `lambda_function.handler`
+* Set the lambda timeout to 30 seconds (128 MB of RAM is loads for this)
+* Leave the VPC as default
 * Use the new role you created
-* Run [package.sh](package.sh) on a Linux machine (it might work on OSX but it isn't tested)
-* Upload the ZIP file which is created to your new Lambda

 ## Dependencies